Thursday, July 17, 2025

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators declined to Neutral at +2 (2 more Bull indicators than Bear indicators).
+The daily, bull-bear spread of 50-indicators declined, but remained bullish at +8 (8 more Bull indicators than Bear indicators).
 I consider +5 to -5 the neutral zone.
-The 10-dMA of the spread continued down – a bearish sign.
+The 10-dMA curve of the spread continued higher – a bullish sign.

 BOTTOM LINE